Security Tips for using Internet Banking and Mobile Banking

 6. Common features of fraudulent websites:

 - Unusual login screen and process (e.g. a suspicious pop-up window which requests for providing additional personal information).

 - No yellow "Padlock" icon at the right side of the address bar to examine the digital certificate of the Bank’s Internet Banking Services.

 - Grammatical mistakes or typos may be found in the website.

 7. How to handle suspicious emails?

-- If you receive any suspicious email purportedly from banks or find the attachments or hyperlinks in the email doubtful, do not reply to it.
-Remember not to open the attachments or click on the hyperlinks in the email.
-If you have to visit the Bank’s website or logon to the Internet Banking, instead of clicking the hyperlink, the Bank’s website should be accessed by entering the bank’s website address (www.chbank.com) directly, or using a bookmark or an Internet banking mobile application (App).
+- If you receive any suspicious email purportedly from the Bank or find the attachments or hyperlinks in the email doubtful, do not reply, open any attachments or click on the hyperlinks in the email.
+If you have to visit the Bank’s website or logon to the Internet Banking, instead of clicking the hyperlink, the Bank’s website should be accessed by entering the Bank’s website address (www.chbank.com) directly, using a bookmark or an Internet banking mobile application (App).

 - The bank seldom approaches customers to check their personal information, or request customers to access their Internet banking accounts or update their information via the hyperlinks provided in email.
 Please stay vigilant and verify their authenticity when receiving calls or emails purportedly from the bank.
 This can prevent fraudsters from stealing your personal information or login credentials for unlawful use.

 8. Where can I obtain additional information about using the Internet Banking and Mobile Banking safely?

 - The Hong Kong Monetary Authority: